 South Korea says it will develop longer-range ballistic missiles in the wake of North Korea’s nuclear test on Tuesday.
 It is also conducting air studies to see if the nuclear detonation was successful.

-Until last year, South Korea was restricted to owning missiles with a maximum range of 300 km, due to the terms of an agreement with the US.
+“We will speed up the development of ballistic missiles with a range of 800 kilometers,” said South Korean Defense Ministry spokesman Kim Min-Seok.Until last year, South Korea was restricted to owning missiles with a maximum range of 300 km, due to the terms of an agreement with the US.
 In exchange for the limitations, Washington would place South Korea under its ‘nuclear umbrella’, providing a guaranteed nuclear response in case of an outside attack.
 In October, Seoul asked Washington to up the range of its own defenses so that its rockets could reach its neighbor’s entire territory – a request to which President Barack Obama agreed.